 - Urban Legends: Two classics: Hook Man and "Aren't you glad you didn't turn on the lights?".

 - The Vicar: Lori's father serves this role.

-- Weaksauce Weakness: Our first use of salt to counteract the supernatural in Supernatural.
+- Weaksauce Weakness: Our first use of salt (and rock salt shotgun shells) to counteract the supernatural.